 When tenants do not pick up after themselves following an eviction notice and leave behind valuables and belongings, an eviction cleanup is the standard protocol to remove these items.
-For landlords, evicting a tenant comes with a variety of costs and expenses, no matter the situation or cause for the eviction.
+For landlords, evicting a tenant comes with a variety of costs and expenses, no matter the situation or cause of the eviction.
 This additional burden of removing unforeseen items from a property is frustrating and time-consuming, so it’s important to make sure everything is done properly to avoid complications.
 To do this, there are a number of important factors to consider far before the eviction cleanup begins.

-Rental Property Cleanouts
+Rental Property Eviction Cleanouts

 - Recouping lost income or rent – Some states allow for the possession of property left behind by an evicted tenant if there is still money or rent owed.
 Even if there is property damage at the fault of the renter, some states will offer an automatic lien on any property left behind.
 Some state laws may require a landlord to sue the tenant before granting the right to keep these items, so once again, identify what your state allows and respond accordingly.

 - Notifying the tenant – During an eviction process, some states will require a landlord to inform tenants in writing of their ability to recover belongings.
 Many states require landlords to hold any personal property left behind by an evicted tenant for at least 30 days.
-During this window, it’s necessary to alert a tenant of where they can collect these items, and if you are hiring a removal service after a certain date.
+During this window, it’s necessary to alert a tenant of where they can collect these items and if you are hiring a removal service after a certain date.

-Bennett Movers, Your Go-To For Eviction Cleanups
+Bennett Movers, Your Go-To For Eviction Cleaning Services